rdmarsh/elm/README.md

                                   Output format
-  -v, --verbose                   Be more verbose, -v is INFO, -vv is DEBUG -x, --export FILENAME           Export the query to FILENAME --version                       Show the version and exit --help                          Show this message and exit
+  -v, --verbose                   Be more verbose, -v is INFO, -vv is DEBUG -x, --export FILENAME           Export the query to FILENAME --version                       Show the version and exit.
+  --help                          Show this message and exit.

 Commands:
   AdminById                       Get user